fricklerhandwerk/home-damager/README.md

 When the test succeeds, run `poweroff` and then `Ctrl`+`D` to stop the VM.

 Due to the impure `fetchTarball` reference used to automatically fetch the right version of Home Manager (the secret sauce to convenience), it's unfortunately impractical to make a hermetic integration test.
+This is in fact a strong indication that we're holding it wrong.
+Stand-alone Home Manager should be a *distribution* of Nixpkgs, and therefore ship with its own Nixpkgs as well as conveniences to update itself and its dependencies appropriately.